The 12 Point Plan – 10. Journal

 Going deeper:

 You might find that some things keep appearing in your journal regularly that you are getting stuck on.
-If you find that following the practises above (raising your awareness of your feelings, allowing yourself to feel them fully, creating new beliefs and then using them as affirmations) still doesn’t seem to be shifting things, you might want to look at other practises that help you make deeper internal shifts.
+If you find that following the process above (raising your awareness of your feelings, allowing yourself to feel them fully, creating new ways of thinking about them and then using them as affirmations) still doesn’t seem to be shifting things, you might want to look at other practises that help you make deeper internal shifts.
 Here are some examples that I’ve had personal experience with and would recommend looking at:

 • Internal Family Systems therapy – a transformative, evidence-based model of psychotherapy.
 It involves recognising different parts of yourself, developing a deeper understanding and relationship with them and then allowing your core Self to heal.
 A great book to learn about this is “No Bad Parts” by the creator, Richard Schwartz.
 Or look for a local therapist.